neomjs/covid-helix/README.md

 <img src="https://raw.githubusercontent.com/neomjs/pages/master/resources/images/covid_workers.png">

 Your app code will get loaded into the App thread.

+## Navigation Concept
+1. Click on an item to select it.
+Afterwards you can use the Arrow Keys to walk through the items.
+2. Hit the Space Key to rotate the currently selected item to the front.
+3. Hit the Enter Key to expand the currently selected item.

 ## Attribution
 1. This App is created using the <a href="https://github.com/neomjs/neo">neo.mjs</a> UI framework.